Constructing Likelihood Functions for Interval-valued Random Variables: Multivariate Models for hyper-rectangles

 Containment distribution functions and likelihood functions of generative models may be formulated using the same ideas as in (\ref{eq:cdf-g}) and (\ref{eq:lik-g}).
 However, due to the necessity of calculating $2p$-th order mixed derivatives in (\ref{eq:pdf-hyper}), although intuitive, the structure of the resulting likelihood functions would be highly complex, even for $\mathrm{i.i.d.}$ generative models of random rectangles.
-The form of the likelihood function for an $\mathrm{i.i.d.}$ generative model in the bivariate case $[\boldsymbol{X}]=[X_1]\times[X_2]$ is presented in Appendix~\ref{sub:like-bi}.
+The full form of the likelihood function for an $\mathrm{i.i.d.}$ generative model in the bivariate case $[\boldsymbol{X}]=[X_1]\times[X_2]$ is presented in the Supplementary Information.